0.0

 00.0 ℃

-Today's UV index in Brisbane, Australia will be up to 10, indicating a very high level of sun exposure for the average person.
+Today's UV index in Brisbane, Australia will be up to 7.2, indicating a high level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Brisbane can reach extreme levels due to its proximity to the equator.
 On average, the UV index exceeds 11 during summer months, while in winter, it can still reach a high of 6.